Japan World Cup Fixtures, Squad, Group, Guide - World Soccer

 Who are the strikers?

-The midfield formation varies but Halilhodzic likes to stick with a three-man front line.
+The midfield formation varies but Halilhodzic liked to stick with a three-man front line.
+It is hard to tell where Nishino will take the team.
 Yuya Osako is the first-choice centre-forward but all three positions are still up for grabs.

 Who will provide the ammunition for the front three?